mtw/mtw.github.io/Pelican/content/blog/2015-09-02-SHAPE-directed-RNA-folding.rst

 ##########################

 :date: 2015-09-02
-:modified: 2022-9-27
+:modified: 2022-10-14
 :tags: ViennaRNA; SHAPE
 :category: publications
 :slug: SHAPE-directed-RNA-folding
 :author: mtw
 :summary: The ViennaRNA Package supports three published approaches for SHAPE-guided RNA structure prediction.
-Here we evaluate and compare the methods by Deigan, Zarringhalam, and Washietl.
+Here we evaluate and compare the methods by Deigan, Zarringhalam, and Washietl
 :title: SHAPE directed RNA folding with the ViennaRNA Package
 :description: In this study we evaluate three published approaches for including SHAPE RNA probing data with the ViennaRNA Package